Jave01/hslu/SEM4/SecProj/SecProj.md

 ## Documentation

 - Raw literature projects are 20-40 pages
-- Pages are reduced based on amount of work, put into practical part
+- Pages are reduced based on amount of work put into practical part
 - 5-7 pages about HackTheBox paths

--
+## Steps / Solution

+1. Hint to guest user in robots.txt
+2. Anonymous ftp (hint to HEAD-request)
+3. guest credentials
+4. (some privilege escalation to drax - maybe with python script)
+5. drax password in bash_history - some false paths in drax home directory